 You want help sorting through your experiences

 Grief can be confusing.
-We can feel angry, overwhelmed, resentful, sad, depressed, lost, guilty, lonely, and scared.
+We can feel angry, overwhelmed, resentful, sad, lost, guilty, lonely, and scared.
 Talking with a counsellor can help you sort through the physical, emotional, and mental changes you experience.

 You feel alone

 You may feel you have to grieve in silence because your friends and family just don’t understand what you’re going through.
 Not everyone within your family or social circle will process grief like you do.
 If at any point you start feeling alone talking to a counselor can help.
 You don’t even have to talk about your feelings, just having someone’s caring support will be helpful.